Performance Testing and Optimization - Comprehensive Guide 2025

 Sometimes a normalized database schema is not optimal for read-heavy applications.
 Denormalization, materialized views, read-only replicas - you trade consistency for application performance.
 This is a conscious trade-off that can speed up your application 10-100 times.

-Caching is the fastest way to improve application performance.
-Response time drops from 200-500ms to 5-10ms.
-Database load decreases by 70-90%.
-Redis is the industry standard - in-memory cache with sub-millisecond latency, data persistence, pub/sub, advanced data structures.
-Perfect fit for cloud solutions.
+Caching is the quickest way to improve performance.
+Response times drop from 200-500ms to 5-10ms.
+Database load drops by 70-90%.
+Redis is what most teams use: in-memory cache with sub-millisecond latency, data persistence, pub/sub, and flexible data structures.
+Works well with any cloud setup.

 Cache-Aside Pattern